Kneser graphs are Hamiltonian: Analysis via gliders: static properties

 \subsection{Hills and valleys}

 We refer to any Dyck subpath~$y\in D$ of~$\wh{x}$ as a \emph{hill}, \marginpar{hill, valley} and to any complemented Dyck subpath~$y$ with $\ol{y}\in D$ as a \emph{valley}.
-If a hill~$y$ of~$\wh{x}$ starts and ends at the abscissa, we refer to it as a \emph{base hill}. \marginpar{base hill} We define the \emph{height} \marginpar{height} of a hill~$y$ in~$x$ as the difference between the ordinates of its highest point and its starting point.
+If a hill~$y$ of~$\wh{x}$ touches the abscissa, we refer to it as a \emph{base hill}. \marginpar{base hill} Clearly, a base hill~$y$ starts and ends at the abscissa, but it may touch it more than twice, i.e, $y$ is not necessarily from the set~$D'$.
+We define the \emph{height} \marginpar{height} of a hill~$y$ in~$x$ as the difference between the ordinates of its highest point and its starting point.
 Similarly, the \emph{depth} \marginpar{depth} of a valley~$y$ in~$x$ is defined as the difference between the ordinates of its starting point and its lowest point.

 We consider a hill~$y\in D'$ in~$\wh{x}$ of height~$h$, and we let $p$ denote the leftmost highest point of~$y$ on the Motzkin path.
 The hill~$y$ can be decomposed uniquely as